Facilitating FINRA Compliance With Confidence

 Justine Tobin personally serves as the Firm’s Chief Compliance Officer and manages the Firm’s compliance.
 The Firm’s compliance is not outsourced; rather, it is managed internally with the sharpest degree of professionalism and the utmost attention to detail.
-Justine holds six securities licenses, including the Series 7, Series 79, as well as the Series 28 which enables her to act as the Financial and Operations Principal (FinOp) of the Firm.
-Justine also hold the Series 24, 99 and 63.
+Justine holds eight securities licenses, including the Series 7, Series 79, as well as the Series 28 which enables her to act as the Financial and Operations Principal (FinOp) of the Firm.
+Justine also holds the SIE and the Series 14, 24, 99 and 63.

 Tobin & Company offers a culture of camaraderie for independent investment bankers.
 We provide a congenial atmosphere that is entrepreneurial and supportive.
 We enjoy connecting with all of our representatives on a personal level.
 We are dedicated to partnering with independent “kiosk bankers” and securities professionals who don’t want to pay for unneeded in-house resources of larger trading Firms.

 We pride ourselves on always being available to assist you with all of your client and transaction needs.
 We work hard to help you complete your transactions.
 We are also able to provide you with supplemental staffing to meet your execution needs.

 We will hold you accountable for your benefit.
 Our compliance program is thorough, but friendly.
 We have created it from scratch to make it about you and your clients, not about us.

 Knowledge, Largesse, Help Pave Road to Future for Registered Rep

 As financial professionals move through their careers, they develop relationships with coworkers, bosses, clients and vendors – some engaging for years, others seemingly appearing one instant and disappearing the next.
 People come and people go.
 That’s life.